Janne-ro/learning-when-to-help/README.md

 # Metacognitive Scaffolding and Reinforcement Learning

-This repository contains the code for my master thesis titled "Learning When to Help: A Reinforcement Learning Framework for Metacognitive AI Support in Education".
-The project explores wheter a pedagogically steered policy can be learned via reinforcement learning to help students develop self-regulated learning skills, by timing the access to generative AI.
+This repository contains the code for my master thesis titled "Learning When to Help: Timed Generative AI Access Improves Learning
+Over Unrestricted and Withheld Assistance in Higher Education".
+The project explores wheter a pedagogically steered policy, learned via reinforcement learning, that times the access to generative AI can improve the way university students learn and develop self-regulated learning skills.

 ## Overview